Do you dream of visiting España? Then join Heart of Travel on our Spain group tour.

 What will the food be like on my trip?

 Spain is renowned for its seafood, jamón (cured ham), and abundant and fresh fruit and vegetables, which make a trip to the local market a feast for the eyes and the stomach.
 Also important to note, when we talk about tortilla in las Americas, we usually think about the classic flour or corn tortillas native to Mesoamerica.
 However, in Spain, a tortilla is basically made of scrambled eggs and potatoes!
 In Spain, eating tapas is common instead of having 1 large main course.
 This is awesome as you get to enjoy several dishes in smaller portions which are often meant to be shared between family and friends.
+Get ready to taste all of the delicious Spanish foods on our Spain group tour.

 Can I drink the water in Spain?